Trunk Services: England

 This is part of Transdev Blazefield’s Mainline route network and goes through South Pennines walking country, offering access to the Pennine Way, so that is why it attracts my interest.
-Sunday service frequency is at least two hourly and at most half hourly on weekdays.
+Sunday service frequency is at least two hourly and at most half-hourly on weekdays.
 Weekday evenings see a sparser frequency with a better service available between Burnley and Colne than on the rest of the route.
-That comment also applies to Sunday services though it remains a useful service to getting around these parts of Lancashire and Yorkshire.
+That comment also applies to Sunday services though it remains a useful service for getting around these parts of Lancashire and Yorkshire.

 Skyline 199: Buxton - Stockport - Manchester Airport

 Perhaps amazingly, Buxton gets a direct bus link to Manchester Airport and Macclesfield doesn’t.
 That may be a consequence of Derbyshire folk making more use of buses than their Cheshire counterparts but that is not to take from the usefulness of High Peak’s offering.
 Incidentally, it also serves Disley in Cheshire along with places across the Derbyshire boundary like New Mills, Whaley Bridge and Chapel-en-le-Frith.
 It may not stop at as many places in Greater Manchester though I have seen Hazel Grove and High Lane gaining a mention.
-While I know that there always is the train for this travel corridor, buses offer a little extra in terms of convenience and there can be railway engineering works.
+While I know that there always is the option of going by train for this travel corridor, buses offer a little extra in terms of convenience and there can be railway engineering works.

 Swift: Derby - Ashbourne - Mayfield - Uttoxeter

-It struck me as strange that one of the predecessors to this service, the One (Mayfield – Ashbourne – Derby), was a Monday to Saturday service without bank holiday running given the numbers of people that I saw using it on two Saturday visits to Ashbourne.
+It struck me as strange that one of the predecessors to this service, the One (Mayfield - Ashbourne - Derby), was a Monday to Saturday service without bank holiday running given the numbers of people that I saw using it on two Saturday visits to Ashbourne.
 Since then, it’s been combined with a 409 service between Uttoxeter and Ashbourne to give a new service with many of the features of the older ones, though Uttoxeter now sees more buses than it did.
 This looks like the hallmark of a company that cares about its services so the surprise regarding Sunday services grows.
-Maybe I should go there of a Sunday to see if there is any obvious reason for this but the non-Sunday service seems a good way to get around anyway.
+Maybe I should go there on a Sunday to see if there is an obvious reason for this but the non-Sunday service seems a good way to get around anyway.
 Be warned though that evening services are run by Arriva rather than Trent Barton, to my mind a consequence of council support.
 They also are less frequent than their daytime counterparts with no service to Mayfield or Uttoxeter either.

 The Witch Way: Manchester - Prestwich - Rawtenstall - Burnley (- Nelson) - Skipton

 The route number may be X43 but the branding has to be more memorable.
 For over thirty years, there were no direct trains between Manchester and Burnley until the Todmorden Curve was reinstated so bus services did better as a result.
-The attractions of comfortable seating and other amenities aboard frequent express double decker services still mean that buses can be an alternative to an hourly direct train service.
+The attractions of comfortable seating and other amenities aboard frequent express double-decker services still mean that buses can be an alternative to what is an hourly direct train service.
 The demotion of Nelson in favour of Skipton or Grassington as a terminus is a more recent development so a change of bus is needed in Burnley outside of peak travel times or late evenings.
-The extension to Yorkshire Dales may surprise some but it again is more than feasible given how far Skipton actually is west of Leeds.
+The extension to Yorkshire Dales may surprise some but it again is more than feasible given how far Skipton is west of Leeds.
 With that in mind, it is not hard to see why some are campaigning for the restoration of the rail link between Skipton and Burnley.
 Whether it happens is uncertain at the time of writing.

-In the meantime, buses do what the rail network cannot with the service frequency to Skipton being half hourly from Monday to Saturday and hourly on Sundays.
-The frequency is higher between Burnley and Manchester with a half hourly Sunday service and up to four buses per hour on other days of the week.
-It is the sort of high quality service that commuters and those wishing to explore Lancashire or Yorkshire countryside need so any patronage is well deserved.
+In the meantime, buses do what the rail network cannot with the service frequency to Skipton being half-hourly from Monday to Saturday and hourly on Sundays.
+The frequency is higher between Burnley and Manchester with a half-hourly Sunday service and up to four buses per hour on other days of the week.
+It is the sort of high-quality service that commuters and those wishing to explore Lancashire or Yorkshire countryside need so any patronage is well deserved.

 Transpeak: Derby - Matlock - Bakewell - Buxton - Stockport - Manchester